 Then Herod, when he saw that he had been tricked by the wise men, was in a furious rage, and he sent and killed all the male children in Bethlehem and in all that region who were two years old or under, according to the time which he had ascertained from the wise men.

-According to the website religoustolerance.org, “The Egyptian God Horus was born of the virgin Isis; as an infant, he was visited by three kings.”
+According to the website religoustolerance.org: “The Egyptian God Horus was born of the virgin Isis; as an infant, he was visited by three kings.”
 Of Hercules, Osiris, Bacchus, Mithras, Hermes, Prometheus, Perseus, and Horus, the site claims all of them had been “visited by ‘wise men’ during infancy.”
-In classic popular mythicist fashion, there are of course no primary source citations to back up these claims.
+In classic popular mythicist fashion, there are no primary source citations to back up these claims.

-Furthermore, of the pagan deities mentioned above, none of them were visited by three wise men or kings.
-The burden of proof is with the mythicists, and they will be hard-pressed to deliver anything credible.
+Furthermore, of the pagan deities mentioned above, none of them was visited by three wise men or kings.
+The burden of proof is with the mythicists, and they will be hard pressed to deliver anything credible.

-Of the Magi, Pope Benedict XVI explains that it is possible these men could have been part of a Persian priesthood, or they could have been something else (cf. Jesus of Nazareth: The Infancy Narratives, p.
+Of the Magi, Pope Benedict XVI explains that it is possible these men were part of a Persian priesthood, or they could have been something else (see Jesus of Nazareth: The Infancy Narratives, p.
 94).
 Whoever they were, they were probably not Jewish.
 This point is significant, because even if there were a parallel here with some pagan god and the birth of Jesus, it makes sense that the Magi would recognize a sign familiar to them and respond to it.
 But there are no pagan parallels.

-The Egyptians most often connected the rising of Sothis (a.k.a.
-Sirius) to the rising level of the Nile River, which was very important to them.
-The flooding of the Nile brought with it fertile soil necessary for farming (cf. Oxford Guide to Egyptian Mythology, p.
+The Egyptians most often connected the rising of Sothis (AKA Sirius) to the rising level of the Nile River, which was very important to them.
+The flooding of the Nile brought with it fertile soil necessary for farming (see the Oxford Guide to Egyptian Mythology, p.
 256).
-In the astral realm, the goddess Isis was sometimes identified with Sothis, and her husband, Osirus, identified with the constellation Orion.
-Their sexual union was said to have produced Horus (ibid., p.
+In the astral realm, the goddess Isis was sometimes identified with Sothis, and her husband, Osiris, was identified with the constellation Orion.
+Their sexual union was said to have produced Horus (Oxford Guide, p.
 171).
 Even if Jesus were an astrological deity as some mythicists claim, there is still no parallel here.